 Improving Standards in Preschools

-The Ministry of Education’s Early Childhood Care and Education Unit conduct regular support visits to all Early Childhood Care and Education (ECCE) Centres.
-One of the reasons for the visits is to ensure that preschools are creating a culture of child learning and not just one of child minding.
-By doing this they are ensuring that children are better prepared socially and academically for their entry into compulsory school at the age of five.
-Standards that early childhood centres must adhere to not only include health and safety regulations but also how the staff are managed, how they interact with the children and ensure that the children are being properly stimulated and exposed to age appropriate activities.
-Practitioners are also supported to identify children who might have learning difficulties and then how to help the child so that they will be better prepared for primary school and life beyond.
+With this in mind, the Ministry of Education’s Early Childhood Care and Education Unit conduct regular support visits to all Early Childhood Care and Education (ECCE) Centres (preschools).
+One of the reasons for the visits is to ensure that ECCE centres are creating a culture of child learning and development and not just one of “babysitting”.
+By doing this, they are ensuring that children are better prepared socially and academically for their entry into primary school at the age of four.
+Standards that early childhood centres must adhere to not only include health and safety regulations, but also how the staff interact with the children and ensure that the children are being properly stimulated and exposed to age appropriate activities.
+Practitioners are also supported to identify children who might have developmental delays or difficulties and then how to help the child so that they will be better prepared for primary school and life beyond.
 All preschools are inspected regularly by the Office of Education Standards and their reports are very revealing as to what these schools are doing to raise their standards.

 Early Childhood Assistance Programme (ECAP) Funding